JShanika/INFOTC1000---Final-Project/NPCs.md

 ## **Character Details**
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Iapar Hectar
 >Iapar is a Merchant/Ambassador in Queens Breech.
 He hails from Draconia and uses The Emerde Wetlands to smuggle illegal goods to and from Draconia.
-He is a red dragonborn adorned with many pieces of jewelry.
+He is a red dragonborn adorned with many pieces of jewelry, as well as a large metal prosthetic where is jaw should be.
+This was a wound from an old raid when he was younger in Draconia.
 ![Iapar Hectar](IaparHectar.PNG)